 Live like a North Devon local

 The Big Domain offers a big collection of properties in Devon – whether you’re getting away with family or planning a surf trip with friends, you’ll find the perfect large house in Devon for you.
 Our portfolio in North Devon is particularly inspiring - have a look at our properties in the charming village of Appledore - from Appledore - The Grange, a lovingly renovated Victorian property that could be straight out of a period drama, Odun Villa with its bubbling hot tub and marvellous views or even the contemporary space of Appledore - Sea Escape, a light-filled beach house with cool tones and awe-inspiring ocean views.

 Just a few miles away along the coast, the hugely popular Westward Ho! takes you right into the heart of the action.
 On the doorstep of a huge expanse of sandy beach, a delightful green to sit and devour ice-creams and one of the best traditional sweet shops in the area, our properties will inspire you to have the holiday of a lifetime.
 The Big Beach Hut does just that - its open-plan space and glass-fronted balcony invites you to kick back with a sundowner as you watch the town come to life for the evening.
 Or pack your bags and head to The Machrie - a dog-friendly reverse-level house with log burner and hot tub which gives you that beachy feeling the moment you step inside.

 It's not all about the sea - inland Devon is one of the most gorgeous areas to visit on holiday.
-Yeoland Orchard Cottage in Barnstaple is a listed, thatched cottage, which sleeps 10 and yet still retains its country charm.
-Gather round with friends and family in the flower-filled cottage garden or challenge fellow guests to a game of table footie in the games room.
+Thornewidger Barn near Buckland Brewer is a five-star barn conversion which sleeps 12 and is set within 9 acres of beautiful grounds.
+Gather round with friends and family in the flower-filled garden or challenge fellow guests to a game of table tennis, pool or darts in the games room.